 How Much Does a Pilot Make a Year?

-Commercial airline pilots can expect to earn about $123,250 a year once their career is established or potentially considerably more.
+Commercial pilots can expect to earn about $142,960 a year once their career is established or potentially considerably more if they work for a major airline.
 This pay reflects their high level of skills and training.
 It also compensates them for the stressful job of ensuring that their passengers arrive safely at their destination.
-While a pilot just starting out might earn a salary of around $50,000, with experience and first officer credentials with a large airline, it’s possible to make upwards of $700,000 in some cases.
+While a pilot just starting out might earn a salary of around $56,000, with experience and a job at a large airline, it’s possible to make upward of $700,000 in some cases.

 Here’s a closer look at what pilots earn.
-Read on for average salaries for commercial airline pilots, the necessary training, whom they can work for, and their typical career progression.
+Read on for average salaries for commercial airline pilots, the necessary training, and their typical career progression.

 What Is the Job of a Commercial Airline Pilot?

 Airline and commercial pilots fly and navigate airplanes, but some also fly helicopters and other aircraft.
 They work variable schedules with overnight layovers.
 This is particularly the case for long-haul commercial airline pilots, many of whom fly worldwide and through different time zones.
-Airline pilots require a bachelor’s degree and experience as a commercial or military pilot.
+Airline pilots often need to have a bachelor’s degree and experience, which may be time as a commercial or military pilot.
 Commercial pilots must adhere to Federal Aviation Administration (FAA) requirements, which include flight training.

 According to Inflight Pilot Training, most commercial pilots fly approximately 75 hours a month.
 They also spend around 150 hours completing flight plans, checking weather conditions, and preparing flight crews.
-Pilots also sleep overnight at destinations and may take several days off for rest.
+Pilots may have to stay overnight at destinations and may take several days off for rest.
 (After all, they are not immune to that jetlag you get when traveling far afield.)

 Check your score with SoFi